Wind Hellas

-WIND Hellas (formerly TELESTET Hellas and later also TIM Hellas) was a Greek integrated telecommunications provider with headquarters in Athens, Greece.
-Wind is the third largest mobile operator in Greece (after Cosmote and Vodafone) with more than 4.4 million active subscribers (September 2010).
-The actual numbers for the years after 2015 are confidential but according to the report of Greek Government for the year 2017, Wind has a share of 15-25% of active subscribers of mobile telephony and 10-15% share of active subscribers of fixed telephony.
+Wind Hellas (formerly TELESTET Hellas and later also TIM Hellas) was a Greek integrated telecommunications provider with headquarters in Athens, Greece.

+As of September 2010, Wind was the third largest mobile operator in Greece (after Cosmote and Vodafone) with more than 4.4 million active subscribers.
+The actual numbers for the years after 2015 are confidential but according to the report of Greek Government for the year 2017, Wind had a market share of 15-25% of active mobile telephone subscribers and 10-15% share of active fixed line subscribers.

-On January 11, 2023, WIND Hellas merged with Nova, under the new brand name NOVA Greece, therefore fixed & mobile telephony, internet and other Wind services were rebranded to Nova.
+On January 11, 2023, Wind Hellas merged with Nova Greece, therefore fixed and mobile telephony, Internet and other Wind services were rebranded to Nova.

 History

-Telestet (1992-2004)
+TELESTET Hellas (1992–2004)

-In 1992, STET Hellas Telecommunications S.A. was founded, as a subsidiary of the Italian company STET, now Gruppo TIM.
+In 1992, TELESTET Hellas was founded, as a subsidiary of the Italian company STET.
 Through this, Telestet started its commercial operation.
 On September 30, 1992 the Greek Ministry of Transport and Communications issued a license to STET to create a national mobile telephony services network (GSM).
 The company invested the sum of 30 billion Greek drachmas (about 88 million Euros) to create the network.
 This constituted one of the biggest investments in Greece since the end of the Second World War.

 Commercial operation started on June 29, 1993 when the first call from a mobile phone took place in the country.

 In 1998 TELESTET was the first Greek mobile telephone communications company to be listed in international stock markets, the Nasdaq in New York City and the Euronext Amsterdam.

-From 23 September 1999 TELESTET operated Iridium, the first mobile-telephony dedicated satellite in Greece.
+From September 23, 1999, TELESTET operated Iridium, the first mobile-telephony dedicated satellite in Greece.

 In June 2001, TELESTET was the first telecommunications company in Greece and one of the first in the world to obtain ISO 9001:2000 Quality Management certification.

 In June 2001 the operator's GPRS service went live.
 In July 2001 it was awarded the licence to offer a UMTS service for a concession fee of €146.7 million.
 The UMTS service went live on January 27, 2004.

-TIM Hellas (2004-2007)
+TIM Hellas (2004–2007)

-On February 8, 2004, the company’s brand name changed to TIM Hellas, the name of the parent company TIM Hellas S.A., a part of Gruppo TIM and member of FreeMove, the biggest telecommunications alliance in Europe that consists of the companies Orange S.A.
-(UK/France/Switzerland), Telefónica (Spain), ΤΙΜ (Italy) & T-Mobile (Germany).
+On February 8, 2004, the company name changed to TIM Hellas, a part of Telecom Italia and member of FreeMove, the biggest telecommunications alliance in Europe that consists of the companies Orange (UK/France/Switzerland), Telefónica (Spain), ΤΙΜ (Italy) and T-Mobile (Germany).

 On April 4, 2005 TIM agreed to sell its 80.87% equity stake in TIM Hellas to funds advised by Apax Partners and TPG Inc. The transaction was for €1,114.1 million which valued TIM Hellas at €1,600 million or €16.43 per share.
 The transaction was completed following approval by state authorities in July 2005.

-On January 31, 2006 WIND Hellas acquired Q-Telecom, Greece’s 4th mobile operator, for €350 million and in May 2007 the two mobile networks were merged.
+On January 31, 2006 TIM Hellas acquired Q-Telecom, Greece’s 4th mobile operator, for €350 million and in May 2007 the two mobile networks were merged.